Twenty Years After: Adaptations

-In 1967 the BBC aired a 16 episode television adaptation titled "The Further Adventures of the Three Musketeers."
+In 1967, the BBC aired a 16-episode television adaptation by Alexander Baron titled The Further Adventures of the Musketeers, based on Twenty Years After, with Joss Ackland as d'Artagnan, Jeremy Young as Athos, Brian Blessed as Porthos and John Woodvine as Aramis.
 It was released on DVD in 2016.

 The 1989 film The Return of the Musketeers is loosely based on Twenty Years After; it was filmed 15 years after the films The Three Musketeers (1973) and The Four Musketeers (1974), with the same director and main cast.

 The 1992 Russian musical film Musketeers Twenty Years After is a direct adaptation of Twenty Years After; it was filmed 14 years after the 1978 musical miniseries D'Artagnan and Three Musketeers, with the same director and main cast.

 The 1994 fantasy novel Five Hundred Years After by Steven Brust, the second book in the Khaavren Romances series, is loosely inspired by Twenty Years After.